mikestagney/battleship/README.md

 ### How to play

 Players place their 5 ships of various lengths on a 10 X 10 grid.
 There must be one space between the ships.

-Then players take turns trying to sink their opponants ships
+Players then take turns trying to sink all of their opponents ships.
+Players will see two boards.
+The top one is their opponents board but only displaying the success or failure of the players shots.
+X for a hit, M for a miss.
+The bottom board shows the players board, displaying all of the players ships and the results of the opponents shots.

 ### Sample input and output: